 Our centers: Improving health

-Our research addresses a vast variety of issues, from laboratory and clinical studies to policy initiatives.
+Our research addresses a vast variety of critical health issues, from laboratory and clinical studies to policy initiatives.
 This work impacts clinical practice across settings and informs public health policy, helping healthcare and civic leaders implement positive change.

 A legacy of scientific inquiry

 The last half of the 20th century witnessed the most explosive growth in scientific discovery in all of human history.
 The UW School of Nursing has been at the forefront of the search for new knowledge, consistently ranking among the top nursing schools in the country in research awards.